TsimurMikula/rsschool-cv/cv.md

 ```
 ---
 ### Education and courses:
-1. Belarusian State University of Informatics and Radioelectronics (Nanotechnology and Nanomaterials in Electronics)
+1. Belarusian State University of Informatics and Radioelectronics (Nanotechnology and Nanomaterials in Electronics).
 2. Online course: Facebook Master.
 Instagram Facebook/Social media advertising setup course.
 3. Online course: Instaboss 2.0.
 Course on promotion and monetization of Instagram accounts.
 4. Online course: Profession - Packer.
 A course on creating single-page websites, structuring information on them and writing selling texts.